-The Cratis D. Williams Graduate School at Appalachian awards several scholarships to outstanding graduate students each year.
-These scholarships of $1000- $3000 are awarded on the basis of academic excellence, talent, and financial need.
+The Cratis D. Williams Graduate School at Appalachian awards several scholarships and fellowships to outstanding graduate students each year.
+Information is available on the Graduate School website.

 NC Tuition Scholarships for Out-of-State Students: This award is for exceptional students who are not North Carolina residents.
 It covers the out-of-state portion of tuition so the recipient pays tuition at the in-state rate for the first year.
-Nominations for these scholarships are made by the Coordinator of Graduate Studies.
+Nominations for these scholarships are made by the respective Program Directors.
 It is the policy of the Hayes School of Music that this scholarship is not renewable for the second year so that we can assist a greater number of students.
 For in-state tuition, students must establish and prove NC residency.
 View information regarding establishing NC residency.

-General (not degree-specific) graduate assistantships are awarded to full-time graduate students on a yearly basis and most carry an $8500 stipend.
+General (not degree-specific) graduate assistantships are awarded to full-time graduate students on a yearly basis and most carry an $9,500 stipend.
 Responsibilities of the graduate assistants are varied according to the interests of the graduate student and the needs of the Hayes School of Music.
-The primary duty of some assistantships is performance; for some it is instruction, supervision, or tutoring assistance, and for others it is administrative support.
+The primary duty of some assistantships is instruction, supervision, or tutoring assistance, and for others it is administrative support.
 Assistantships are awarded for one year.
 Successful completion of assistantship duties the first year will result in a renewal of the assistantship for a second year.

 Students are selected on the basis of audition, interview, and recommendations.
 There may be additional application requirements for degree specific assistantships.
-Navigate to your specific degree webpage via Programs of Studyfor possible further information on these assistantships.
-The priority deadline for complete application submission (including audition) for those interested in securing an assistantship is March 1, 2018.
+Navigate to your specific degree webpage via Programs of Study for possible further information on these assistantships.
+The priority deadline for complete application submission (including audition) for those interested in securing an assistantship is March 1, 2024.